Hi, and welcome.

-You can expect me to be attentive, respectful and non-judgmental, focused on you, honest and discrete.
+You can expect me to be attentive, respectful and non-judgemental, focused on you, honest and discreet.
 I also have full DBS (Disclosure and Barring Service) clearance and appropriate third party insurance (details on web site.)

 Any initial conversation by telephone or email is completely without obligation, please feel free to ask me about anything that concerns you, including my training, qualifications, experience or background - I won't be offended and am happy to answer any relevant question, or explain why if I'm unable to respond.

 If you would like to know more about what is involved, click here.

 Most clients choose to meet in my warm, welcoming quiet and private garden office (between Brenchley and Horsmonden), you can also come to the Memorial Hall in Brenchley next to a café and with parking outside or a room in Paddock Wood, also with free parking outside and very near to the station if you would prefer to go there.
 When working from home I pass on the savings from the cost of hiring an outside room - but do appreciate that the other venues may be more convenient for you.